inkubio/inku-tools/README.md

 # InkuTools
-Tools for bio people

-A command line tool for batch cropping and renaming pictures to be used on the inkubio website.
+A command line tool for batch cropping and renaming pictures to be used on the Inkubio website.
+Crops to a centered picture of a persons face using OpenCV and PIL.

 Dependencies in requirements.txt which can be installed quickly with "pip3 install -r requirements.txt"